 The extended mode register controls functions beyond those controlled by the mode register; these additional functions are DLL enable/disable and output drive strength.
-These functions are controlled via the bits shown in the Extended Mode Register Definition Diagram.
-The extended mode register is programmed via the LOAD MODE REGISTER command to the mode register (with BA0 = 1 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power.
+These functions are controlled via the bits shown in Figure 6, Extended Mode Register Definition Diagram, on page 10.
+The extended mode register is programmed via the LOAD MODE REGIS-TER command to the mode register (with BA0 = 1 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power.
 The enabling of the DLL should always be followed by a LOAD MODE REGISTER command to the mode register (BA0/BA1 both LOW) to reset the DLL.